CGNS/cgns.github.io/CGNS-ReST-site/source/current/CPEX.rst

 ..
-  _Comment: Bellow should be listed all CPEX implemented or waiting for review
+  _Comment: Below should be listed all CPEX implemented or waiting for review

 .. _CPEX0046: